 Trip #4: See the world

-Before COVID-19 hit, many of us had scheduled trips to different countries, regardless of whether they were for business or pleasure.
+Before COVID-19 hit, many of us had scheduled trips to different countries, whether they were for business or pleasure.
 These international flights provide extraordinary experiences where we are exposed to different cultures and peoples.

 Trip #6: Go to Vegas